 Vice President of Sales

-Q: How did you begin working in produce?
+Q: How did you begin working in the produce industry?

 Q: What aspect of the business challenged you the most early on?

-Q: What is the most critical “hot button” issue facing the industry in the next decade?
+Q: What do you see as a critical issue facing the industry in the next decade and why?